jfet97/omniclone/README.md

   invokeConstructors: true
 });
 ```
 This option will correctly set up the new object, because __constructors are invoked to create it__.
-The resulting object and each of its object property therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, corresponding to the source object and its object properties.
+The resulting object and each of its object property therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, corresponding to the source object and its object properties for everyone.

 ```js
 class Test {